cronkitedata/dj/docs/_pages/syllabus.md

 </p>

 <ul>
   <li> Slow down!
 Unlike the rest of journalism, going faster doesn't help.
-Take little bites of the problem at a time, separate them into their pieces and try to solve a problem one step at a time. </li>
+Take little bites of the problem at a time, separate them into their pieces and try to solve a problem step by step. </li>
   <li> If you've been working on something for more than 20 minutes <b>without making any progress</b>, don't waste more time on it.
-That's not the same thing as only making a little progress.
-But if you're really stuck, get help.
+If you're making just a little progress, keep going.
+But get help if you're really stuck.
 The preferred method is to post a question in the Slack #sos channel, where everyone can learn from your question.
-If you're stuck, there's a good chance others are as well. </li>
+If you're stuck, there's a good chance others are as well (or they will be). </li>
   <li> Remember the goal: We're not out to become social scientists, computer programmers or even data analysts.
 We're journalists.
 Simplify your questions, focusing on newsworthiness rather than academic research. </li>
   <li> Practice on something you're working on outside of school or for another class. </li>
 </ul>